vycke/crinkles.dev/src/pages/blog/fluid-interfaces-using-css.md

 ## Calculating the ratio with `calc`

 To implement this concept, you need CSS variables and the `calc` function.
 Although it seems easy enough, the implementation comes with some quirks.
 But first, let's determine our base values.
-In this implementation all sizes are unitless or in `rem` (based on `--unit`).
-Every website has a default font-size in `px` that corresponds to `1rem`.
-Although this base value can be set by you, it can also be set by the user in the browser settings.
-This is a simple implementation of fluidity.
+In this implementation all sizes are unitless or in `rem` values.
 Based on this value, we can set our initial variables.

+> **INFO**: `rem` values correspond to the `px` font-size set on the `html` tag.
+This font-size can be changed by a user by changing his or her browser settings.
+For accessibility reasons, it is recommended to work as much as possible with `rem` (or `em`) values

 ```css
 /* base values */